Companies regularly pentest to adhere to compliance requirements but is this enough to actually stay secure?

 According to the State of Pentesting Report 2022, many companies struggle to completely fill their development and security job openings.
 Yet, the demands of a constantly evolving threat landscape require companies to constantly adjust their security posture and respond to emerging threats.

-To this point, it may be counterintuitive to suggest that continuous security testing could help alleviate some of the manpower shortage — but it certainly can improve the speed and efficiency of your CI/CD processes.
+To this point, it may be counterintuitive to suggest that continuous security testing could help alleviate some of the manpower shortage — but it certainly can improve the speed and efficiency of your CI/CD methodology.

 For example, companies with a stronger security posture will be more difficult to exploit and thus, should experience fewer breaches which saves money from a costly breach.